Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Binary PBHs

+It is possible that the black hole pair obtains an angular momentum from ambient density fluctuation of cosmic plasma as well as the neighboring black holes.
+This effect can be estimated as follows.
+Although the density fluctuations exist for a wide range of length scale, the most effective would be the one with scale of $r_{\rm ta}$.
+Denoting the amplitude of fluctuation as $\delta \approx 10^{-5}$, we can think that the black hole pair obtains angular momentum from an object with mass $\rho_\gamma r_{\rm ta}^3 \delta$ which is separated from the pair by $r_{\rm ta}$.
+Here $\rho_\gamma = \Omega_{\rm{\gamma}}(T/T_0)^4(3H_0^2/8\pi G)c^2$, where $\Omega_{\gamma}$ is the current density parameter of radiation, is the radiation energy density and the acceleration due to the tidal force from this object is written as,

+Comparing this with the acceleration from a neighboring black hole, equation (\ref{tidal}), we see that the effect of the density fluctuations is important only when $f < \delta$ assuming $\alpha = f^{1/3}$.
+It should be noted that peculiar velocities of PBHs are negligible because density fluctuations already damped at such a small scale as given by equation (\ref{eq:r_ta}).

 Once a binary is formed, it emits gravitational waves and the separation shrinks gradually.
-The coalescence timescale of a binary PBH is given by \cite{p64},
+The coalescence timescale of a binary PBH is given by \citet{p64},

-Thus we see that the emission of gravitational waves is not effective for most of the binaries ($\alpha \lesssim f^{1/3}$) to merge during the age of the universe, unless $f$ is very small $f \lesssim 10^{-3} (M_{\rm bh}/1 M_{\odot})^{5/21}$.
+{where we assumed that tidal force from a neighboring black hole is dominant compared with that from density fluctuations, $a_{\rm tidal} > a_{\rm tidal, fluc}$. } Thus we see that the gravitational wave emission is not effective for most of the binaries to merge during the age of the universe, unless $f$ is very small $f \lesssim 10^{-3.5} (M_{\rm bh}/ M_{\odot})^{5/21}$.
 However, as we see below, considering two other processes which extract the energy and angular momentum from the binary, its evolution drastically changes.
-Hereafter we consider a typical pair with $\alpha \lesssim f^{1/3}$.
-Note that if $f$ is very small, the number of PBH binaries is very small so that the total amount of gravitational waves is also small even if most of PBH binaries merge during the age of the universe.
+Note that if $f$ is very small, the number of the binaries is very small so that the total amount of gravitational waves is also small even if most of the binaries merge during the age of the universe.